 Using genetics to mitigate methane emissions from ruminant livestock requires a significant resource of different breeds and species, and access to unique scientific skills.
 The Animal Selection, Genetics and Genomics Network (ASGGN) of the Livestock Research Group offers an environment for scientists from around the world to share information and data.
 Follow the network on twitter @ASGGN_GRA.

-Recent achievements by Network members are:
+Achievements by Network members are:

 - The publication of a practice brief in partnership with CCAFS on improved ruminant genetics for productivity and climate change outcomes